dapr/docs/reference/specs/bindings/kubernetes.md

 ### Role

 One of the rules need to be of the form as below to give permissions to `get, watch` and `list` `events`.
-API Groups can be as restritive as needed.
+API Groups can be as restrictive as needed.

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1